 Analog data are also referred to as "Magnetogram", and they are subclassified into "Normal run magnetogram" and "Rapid run magnetogram", depending on their recording speed.
 Rapid run magnetograms show geomagnetic field variations with shorter time scale than normal run magnetogtrams.
 Some observatories also provide "storm magnetogram" which is of low sensitivity for recording severe geomagnetic disturbance.
 DACGSM is generating digital images of magnetograms, which are thought to be potentially useful, and provides them from the WWW page.
 DAGGGM also provides digital images of tellurigram, which are analogue records of "Earth Current".

-Other interesting contents of the DACGSM WWW page are Real-Time Detection of Pi2 Pulsation and "Provisional Geomagnetic Data Plots".
 You may also visit WWW page of geomagnetic observatories, some of which provide geomagnetic field data.

 Geomagnetic field models are useful to estimate roughly the field.
 IGRF, which is derived by IAGA at every five years, are available from the DACGSM WWW pages which give magnetic charts, coefficients, model value at a point and others.
 Transformation of coordinate which is from Geomagnetic (Dipole) to Geographic or from Geographic to Geomagnetic (Dipole) can be also possible.